paritytech/polkadot-staking-miner-monitor/README.md

 ## Roadmap

 1. Add functionality to start syncing from a specific block instead of the latest.
-To get the full history of the contract.
+To get the full history of the chain.
 2. More sophisticated API to get more detailed information about the submissions and the winners.
 3. Support older metadata versions.